 Kaur, H., Saukko, P. & Lumsden, K. (write up) Physically Disabled Teenagers’ Online Relationships: A Struggle to Overcome Bodily Stigma and Exclusion.
 To be submitted to: Disability & Society.

-Kaur, H., Saukko, P. & Lumsden, K. (write up) Internet surveillance in and out of a Special School.
+Kaur, H., Saukko, P. & Lumsden, K. (write up) Troubling use of normative categorises to mediate young people with physical disabilities online.
 To be submitted to: Media, Culture & Society.

 The uses of the internet by teenagers with a physical disability

 Topic: The prevalence of internet use amongst youngsters has spawned extensive research.
 It has become apparent in the course of reviewing existing literature that majority of the research is repeatedly focused on providing an understanding of non-disabled youngster’s use of the internet, producing little research on those youngsters with a disability.
 Having recognised the paucity of research on young people with physical disabilities this study aimed to elicit their online activities and also how their parents and teaching staff construct them as young online users.